UncreativeXenon/XboxUnity-Scraper/README.md

   "Direction": "0"
 }
 ```

+> ℹ️ **Note:**: If a Homebrew Title ID (`HBTitleID`) is provided, it will be used instead of the default TitleID in both the file executable and the website display, but not in API calls.
+If the `HBTitleID` is `00000000`, it will be completely ignored.

 > ℹ️ **Note:** To retrieve **all XboxUnity titles**, simply call the endpoint with `search` left empty (e.g., `search=`).